The holidays are here. Holiday shopping 2020 – here I come!

-Still, there are ways to rein in your spending on Christmas presents, especially if you didn’t save for the holidays in advance.
-Try these ideas:
+Still, there are ways to rein in your spending on Christmas and holiday presents, especially if you didn’t save for the holidays in advance.
+These are my favorite ideas – take a look.

 Before you do anything, you need a plan.
 A plan could save you hundreds of dollars and your sanity.